José Miró Argenter: Later years

-From 1899 to 1909, he wrote Crónicas de la Guerra, which was a exhaustive compendium of military actions and his own personal experiences, where he offers a detailed description of the events related to the death of Antonio Maceo, among other battles and actions of war.
+From 1899 to 1909, he wrote Crónicas de la Guerra, which was an exhaustive compendium of military actions and his own personal experiences, where he offers a detailed description of the events related to the death of Antonio Maceo, among other battles and actions of war.
 He also wrote in 1897 "Death of General Maceo" and "Notes on the life of Antonio Maceo Grajales" and the drama: "El Pacífico" in 1914 edited by Imprenta y papelería de Rambla, Bouza y Cª de La Habana with the same publishing house that in 1910 he published his novel "Salvador Roca".